rjrockzz/sensor-data-correlation/README.md

 * Standing
 * Laying
 <br>
 Using embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity were captured at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
-The obtained dataset has been randomly partitioned into two sets.<br>
+The obtained dataset has been randomly partitioned into two sets.

 * 70% of the volunteers were selected for generating the training data.<br>
 * 30% of the volunteers were selected for generating the testing data.